sachasayan/minstrel/README.md

 2. Install dependencies using `npm install`.
 4. Run the application using `npm run dev`.
 3. Obtain an API key for the Gemini API and set it in the application settings.
 4. Optional: Set your project directory.
+If you'd like to use mocks, they've been provided in the mock-projects folder.

 ## License